 Am I Having a Heart Attack?

+If you think you are having a heart attack, call 9-1-1.
 Chest pain isn't a warning sign to ignore.
 It could be heartburn; it could be a heart attack, or it could be the sign of another condition altogether.
 Don't panic.
-Just act.
-Call 911 if you think you are having a heart attack.
+Just act and call 9-1-1.
 Time is muscle.
 Other symptoms of a heart attack may include:

 - Chest pressure or discomfort

 - Discomfort in your arms, chest, or back

 - Shortness of breath

 Speed is the key to diagnosis and, if you need it, treatment that leads to your full recovery.
 Count on the heart specialists at Banner Health to quickly assess your symptoms and deliver the treatment you need — right when you need it.

 What Should I Do if I Have Chest Pain?